Torcello: the first centre of civilization

 Torcello has only two bridges, one of which is the Devil's Bridge, built in the fifteenth century.
 The name seems to go back to the Devil's family ("Diavoli" in Italian) who once lived on the island.

-Live Murano, Burano and Torcello historical traditions with only € 20, click here!
+Discover all Venice and Murano, Burano and Torcello at your pace with € 15, click here!